 Charitable IRA Rollover Gifts

 On January 2, 2013, the President signed into law the American Taxpayer Relief Act of 2012.
-The legislation enables individual retirement account, or IRA, owners ages 70½ or older to directly transfer up to $100,000 per year, tax free, to charity.
+This legislation enables individual retirement account, or IRA, owners age 70½ or older to directly transfer up to $100,000 per year, tax free, to charity.

 You May Make a Charitable IRA Rollover Gift If: